-Probiotics Help Prevent and Ease the Common Cold in School Children
+Probiotics Help Prevent and Ease Common Cold

-Multiple studies have found that probiotic supplementation does more than just help digestion and intestinal issues.
+Colds are miserable and yet conventional medicine has no cure or preventative medicine.
+Contrasting this, multiple studies have found that probiotic supplementation does more than just help digestion and intestinal issues.
 Recent research now finds that probiotic supplementation reduces incidence and duration of the common cold among schoolchildren.

 Researchers from Thailand’s Srinakharinwirot University Department of Pediatrics have conducted a three-month study of 80 children between eight and 13 years old.
 The students were randomized and given either a placebo or a supplement consisting of two strains of probiotics – Lactobacillus acidophilus and Bifidobacterium bifidum for three months, during the height of the cold and flu season.